Pacific parakeet: Movement

 The Pacific parakeet is non-migratory but makes local movements in response to food availability.

 Feeding

-The Pacific parakeet's diet has not been fully documented but is known to include seed and fruits.
+The Pacific parakeet's diet has not been fully documented but it is known to include seed and fruits.
 It can be a crop pest.
 Flocks may exceed 100 individuals.

 Breeding

 The Pacific parakeet's breeding biology is not well known.
 It has been documented nesting in rock crevices and cavities in earthen banks; it probably also nests in cavities in trees and termitaria.
 Its breeding season appears to include June to September.

 Vocalization

 The Pacific parakeet's flight call is rendered as "kreh!-kreh!-kreh!-kreh!...".
-Its perched call is lower pitched, "a scratchy kreeh-kreeh-kreeh-kreei-kreei".
+Its perched call is lower-pitched, "a scratchy kreeh-kreeh-kreeh-kreei-kreei".

 Status

 The IUCN follows HBW taxonomy and so includes the Pacific parakeet in its assessment of the green parakeet as being of Least Concern.
-It has estimated that the combined population numbers about 200,000 mature individuals and is decreasing.
+It is estimated that the combined population numbers about 200,000 mature individuals and is decreasing.
 No immediate threats have been identified.
 It is thought to be fairly numerous in parts of its range and occurs in at least two protected areas.